ramantehlan/Cashfog/README.md

 **Step 2: Import database to MySQL**

-  - Create a new database and then you need to import a **.sql** file to new database. that file is: `db.sql` in the root directory.
+  - Create a new database and then you need to import a **.sql** file to new database. that file is: `assets/db.sql` in the root directory.

 **Step 3: Configure program**